 - The health care and social assistance sectors have the lion’s share of SMB employment, with a total of 167,165 employees.

-- Arizona state law requires that every new business designates an Arizona registered agent that will be available during regular business hours at a physical address within the state’s borders.
+- Arizona state law requires that every new Arizona LLC designates an Arizona registered agent that will be available during regular business hours at a physical address within the state’s borders.

 - Small firms in mining, quarrying, oil and gas extraction have a pretty low number of SMB employment with only 1,594 employees and comprising only 1,254 small businesses.